-Hardware ranges from simple deadlock bolts to elaborate closedcircuit television systems with cameras costing as much as \$18,000 each.
+Hardware ranges from simple deadlock bolts to elaborate closed-circuit television systems with cameras costing as much as \$18,000 each.

 Not all hardware is equally effective, and hardware alone cannot offer complete protection against criminal victimization.
 Hardware is helpful, however, inasmuch as it can prevent crime by keeping criminals out, can discourage crime by making it too difficult or risky, or can be used to call for help once a crime takes place.

-- Participants will list the three major components of Track "A" of a comprehensive security system. - Participants will be able to suggest adequate protective devices for ten of the twenty most vulnerable areas of a multi-family residence. - Participants will list the advantages and disadvantages of three technological detection devices. - Participants will outline the four major steps involved in obtaining adequate security services from local law enforcement agencies. - Participants will describe the three major functions of supplemental security personnel. - Participants will describe three alternate strategies for organizing supplemental security personnel.
+- You will be able to list the three major components of Track "A" of a comprehensive security system. - You will be able to suggest adequate protective devices for ten of the twenty most vulnerable areas of a multifamily residence. - 3.
+You will be able to list the advantages and disadvantages of three technological detection devices. - You will be able to outline the four major steps involved in obtaining adequate security services from local law enforcement agencies. - You will be able to describe the three major functions of supplemental security personnel. - You will be able to describe three alternate strategies for organizing supplemental security personnel.

 The Two-Track approach toward developing a total security system is a systems approach which aims both at deterring criminal victimization and at creating and maintaining a sense of safety.

 To deter criminal victimization, the system must include residential protection devices, technological detection devices, and effective police and security personnel.

-1. Protective Devices
+Protective Devices